dennyzhang/maintain-it-blog/README.md

 -   People are impatient

-You only have 3-5 seconds to convince people to keep reading
+You only have 3-5 seconds to convince people to keep reading.
+Use signal words: help people to scan through your text

 -   Visualize Your Audience And Use Case, And "Talk" To Them.